eizemazal/butlerov/README.md

 For now, it is meant to be used to edit files in Mol format, because I need this badly.
 Other formats and SMILES might be supported later, as well as more advanced chemical drawing of multiple fragments and chemical artwork.

-The package is named after Alexander M. Butlerov (1828-1886), a Russian chemist who proposed the idea that order of atom connection matters for oragnic compounds, so basically introduced chemical structures.
+The package is named after Alexander M. Butlerov (1828-1886), a Russian chemist who proposed the idea that order of atom connection matters for organic compounds, so basically introduced chemical structures.

 ### Demo and current features

-A demo of the current version is avaialble at Codepen: https://codepen.io/au1985/pen/ExQzmoJ
+A demo of the current version is available at Codepen: https://codepen.io/au1985/pen/ExQzmoJ

 Use both your mouse and your keyboard for fast drawing.
 The context menu (inspired by Blender 3D editor software) is invoked by space bar when the mouse is over a bond or atom.
 The hot keys are specified in the menu.